varnaudov/myplaces-app/README.md

 myplaces-app
 =============

-An app for tracking my favourite locations built with flask, and backbone.js
+An app for tracking my Santa sightings locations built with flask, and backbone.js

 Project features include: